JetBrains/jetbrains_guide/src/pages/tips/copyright-policy/index.md

     poster: "./poster_short.png"
     url: "https://www.youtube.com/watch?v=73vXhhmBuYQ"
 leadin: |
-  ### Let the IDE do your manual tasks...including copyright updates
+  *Let the IDE do your manual tasks...including copyright updates.*

   Maintaining a project with yearly changes to a copyright statement which appears in tons of files?
 Let your tool do the work for you.